-- Submit an application (available at your high school office or the college Admissions Office).
-Include a check for the \$5 admission fee. - Request that your high school office forward one copy of your transcript of grades and standardized test results to the Admissions Office. - The American College Test (ACT) is recommended but not required of students entering the college.
-Students who anticipate later transferring to four-year institutions should continue to register for the ACT. - Students transferring from other post-secondary schools should also have a transcript of college work sent to the Registrar.
+- Submit an application (available at your high school office or the College Admissions Office).
+Include a check for the \$5 admission fee. - 2.
+Request that your high school office forward one copy of your transcript of grades and standardized test results to the Admissions Office. - 3.
+Only full-time students are required to submit a report of physical examination.
+Exceptions are: practical nursing students, students entering MCC through Vocational Rehabilitation, and students planning on participation in physical education.
+These students must submit a report of physical condition regardless of the number of credit hours for which they are enrolled.
+An MCC physical examination form must be secured from the Admissions Office, completed by a physician, and returned to the same office. - 4.
+The American College Test (ACT) is recommended but not required of students entering the College.
+Students who anticipate later transferring to four-year institutions should continue to register for the ACT. - 5.
+Students transferring from other post-secondary schools should also have a transcript of college work sent to the Registrar.

+Students who were enrolled in the previous semester or summer session need not reapply for admission.
 Students making last-minute plans to attend Montcalm Community College may enroll on a tentative basis.
 It will not be possible, however, to grant official credit for courses completed unless all admissions requirements are met.